laymonicard/linear-regression-model-mini-project_poverty_smoking_nutrition/README.md

 This context is especially relevant in Indonesia as one of the biggest tobacco consumers markets in the world.

 This report aims to provide high-level analysis on poverty, smoking rate, and nutritional deficiency data on Indonesian provinces.
 Specifically, we will take a look at the relationship among those variables using descriptive statistics.
+**
+*In this model, I have not included control variables since this exercise is performed as my personal mini project on R. If a proper study is to be conducted, I need to read literatures to back up my choice of variables.***

 The complete report is published to the link below: